 The School of Filmmaking trains talented students for professional careers in the film and television industries.
 The program stresses the collaborative nature of filmmaking in a rigorous conservatory atmosphere.
 The School of Filmmaking's goal is to produce the "complete" filmmaker – a storyteller of unusual vision who knows how to use and value the components of the filmmaking arts.

-Students may pursue either the Bachelor of Fine Arts in filmmaking, or the College Arts Diploma.
+Students pursue the Bachelor of Fine Arts in filmmaking.
 The first two years of the curriculum stress fundamentals of the filmmaking process and visual storytelling.
 Students are required to become familiar with every aspect of creating, developing, making, finishing and exhibiting their cinematic work.
 During the third and fourth years, students train within disciplines in a mentor/student relationship with professional faculty, staff and guest artists.
 Only students who are successful in meeting the rigorous requirements of conservatory training in the first two years are invited to continue into the advanced levels of the program.

 Students write, direct, photograph, edit, design and produce a variety of film and digital video exercises, short film and digital video productions, and numerous school-sponsored productions during their four-year course of study.
 All creative works are prepared at a professional conservatory level, and shown in our state-of-the-art theatres.

 The program at the School of Filmmaking is intense, and requires the complete attention of the would-be filmmaker.
-Students participate in lectures, workshops, screenings, production meetings, story conferences, crew assignments, principal photography in studio and on location, post-production, community service projects, and professional internships.
+Students participate in lectures, workshops, screenings, production meetings, story conferences, crew assignments, principal photography in studio and on location, post-production, and professional internships.